uvic-auvic/TensorFlow/training_locally/README.md

 # replace the XXXX with the latest number in your training directory
 ```

 the frozen graph should be saved into the inference_graph directory as frozen_inference_graph.pb.
-You should now be able to execute your graph
+You should now be able to execute your model.
+Checkout [inference](/inference) for some sameple scripts to get you running.